duellsy/codeigniter-template/README.md

 #CodeIgniter Template LIbrary

 * [By Subooa](http://www.subooa.com.au/)
-* Version: 2.0
+* Version: 2.1

 ## Description

 A template library for CodeIgniter 2.0, which allows you to quickly build and organise your CI site using a template system.

-As a side note, it also works perfectly with [HMVC by wiredesignz](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)
+The base template view is formatted to make use of the [Twitter Bootstrap CSS](http://twitter.github.com/bootstrap/) to get you up and running with a neat looking app, fast.

 Resolves an issue with IE caching page elements.
 Thanks to Steve from [Innexio](http://www.innexio.com.au) for the fix

+As a side note, it also works perfectly with [HMVC by wiredesignz](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc)

 ##Development by